 The Bottom Line

-- check out World Nomads for they have the best price/benefits combination for most circumstances.
 To be clear, if you click on one of our links and buy we will get compensation.
 You’ll pay no more but you will support Solo Traveler.
-The details below indicate why I recommend this product.

-If you are over the age of 69, please read Travel Insurance for Senior Solo Travelers.
+If you are over the age of 69 (65 in Canada), please read Travel Insurance for Senior Solo Travelers.

 If you don’t buy travel insurance, you’re responsible for anything that goes wrong.
 If you do, you can claim many expenses back as I have for a variety of things.